-In Practice Optimizer, you can sort the list view in Fee Optimizer by clicking on any column header, such as Procedure Count or Current Production to arrange the entire report by that value.
+In Optimizer Classic, you can sort the list view in Fee Optimizer by clicking on any column header, such as Procedure Count or Current Production to arrange the entire report by that value.
 Fee Optimizer allows you to quickly see the items that are most frequently invoiced or which generate the most production.

 By default, Fee Optimizer uses one year’s (last 12 months) production data, and analyzes several data sources to calculate recommendations.

 ***Note: The top 3 boxes are indicating your adjusted production (which looks at your total gross production charges, less any adjustments made against those charges in your Practice Management Software).
 The Current Production in the list view (below) is referencing your gross charges for the number of procedures performed - and does not consider adjustments made against those charges in your Practice Management Software.

 The New Fee is a recommendation.
 Fee Optimizer does not position the New Fee as a requirement for any practice to implement.
 As always, the final word on updating the fees rests with the owner/doctor because he/she is the final decision maker.
 When a patient walks in the door, the owner/doctor is responsible to explain his fee to the patient.